soons1/tp/docs/UserGuide.md

 #### 3.1.1 Adding a Volunteer or Befriendee: `add`

-Adds a volunteer / Befriendee to the address book.
+Adds a volunteer/befriendee to the address book.

 Format: `add n/NAME r/ROLE p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

+Constraints:
+* `n/NAME` must be alphanumeric and cannot be empty.
+* `p/PHONE_NUMBER` must be a at least 3 digits long.
-Where `ROLE` must be either `volunteer` or `befriendee` to add a volunteer or befriendee respectively.
+* `r/ROLE` must **only** be either `volunteer` or `befriendee`, which will add either a volunteer or befriendee respectively.
+* `e/EMAIL` must be a valid email address.
+* `a/ADDRESS` has no limitations but cannot have line breaks, i.e., it should be the single-line format for addresses.
+* `t/TAG` must be alphanumeric.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0)
 </div>